 An easy recipe for healthy, low carb and keto beef and broccoli.
-You can make this beef and broccoli without cornstarch, using konjac flour instead.
+It’s wonderfully flavorful and very easy to make – it’s ready in just 30 minutes!

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps: